The Lower Sunshine Coast Bikepacking Route

 Skyler Des Roches

 This route loosely follows Stages 3 and 4 of the world-famous BC Bike Race, for that same “ultimate singletrack experience” without the mayhem and expense of an organized event.
-Since we’ve ridden the opposite direction as the race route, there are some deviations to keep climbs rideable, and descents exciting.
-Nowhere else have I found extensive wood-work stunts, and purpose-built trails on a bikepacking route.
-The result is a two or three day ride consisting of great mountain biking through heavy forest.
-The route passes through the town of Sechelt at around half-way, making resupply and logistics easy.
-The riding, however, is heavy with proper, technical mountain biking.
-The result is a great intro to bikepacking for those coming from a mountain biking background, wanting to try a one or two night ride.
+There’s not really another bikepacking route that we’re aware of with as extensive wood-work stunts and purpose-built trails.
+The result is a two or three day ride consisting of great mountain biking through thick forests.
+The route passes through the town of Sechelt at around half-way, making resupply and logistics simple.
+The riding, however, is not easy.
+This is proper, technical mountain biking.
+Even so, the Lower Sunshine Coast Bikepacking Route is a great intro to bikepacking for those coming from a mountain bike background interested in trying a one or two night ride.

-- Classic ‘north shore’ style riding on trails like Ripped Nipple, Eldorado, and Hwy 103 (it’s a trail name, not a highway).
+- Classic ‘north shore’ style riding on trails like VFR, Eldorado, and Hwy 102 (it’s a trail name, not a highway).

 - The type of loamy, organic trails that made BC a famous mountain biking destination.

-- Riding past huge, old-growth Douglas-fir trees on Hwy 102 and 4D.
+- Riding past huge, old-growth Douglas-fir trees on Sidewinder trail.

 - Swimming in Chapman Creek and Crowston Lake.